GP2P/G3P-Online-3D-Viewer/README.md

 https://a4-gp2p.glitch.me

 This project is an almost static website that allows user to load a local .obj model along with its .mtl materials, and a Node.js server using the express framework, not connected to a database.
 It provides sample models for the user.
+It is a site that uses canvas and WebGL to render.

 ### Features: